nightscout/trio-docs/docs/EN/operate/customize.md

 ## Confirm Bolus Faster on Apple Watch

-You can reduce the amount of spinning required from the Apple Watch's Digital Crown to confirm a bolus by changing line 78 of the file `FreeAPSWatch WatchKit Extension/Views/BolusConfirmationView.swift`.
+You can reduce the number of spins required from the Apple Watch's Digital Crown to confirm a bolus by changing line 78 of the file `FreeAPSWatch WatchKit Extension/Views/BolusConfirmationView.swift`.
 You can choose a different number than `5` if you want, but setting it too high could defeat the purpose of the confirmation and lead to unintended boluses.

 Code before modification:
 ```swift